-The Demographic Analysis is a report that examines the characteristics of the population in the City, including age segments, race, ethnicity, and income levels.
+The Demographic Analysis examines the characteristics of the population in the City, including age segments, race, ethnicity, and income levels.
 It covers the entire population of the City and uses historical patterns to make future projections.
 However, unforeseen circumstances during or after the time of the analysis could impact the validity of these projections.